Bromine vs Chlorine for Hot Tubs: Which Is Better?

 The mechanisms that make this work:

 Lower irritation.
-Bromamines are less volatile than chloramines at spa temperatures, which means less odor off-gassing and less eye and skin irritation for bathers.
-The “chlorine smell” at poorly maintained spas is actually chloramines, combined chlorine that is no longer sanitizing.
+Bromamines are less volatile than chloramines at spa temperatures.
+This means less odor off-gassing and less eye and skin irritation for bathers.
+The “chlorine smell” at poorly maintained spas is actually chloramines, combined chlorine that’s no longer sanitizing.
 Properly maintained bromine at 4-6 ppm produces minimal odor.

 Bromine limitations to know before you switch: